abazlinton/betfair-refactor/README.md

 - The API insists on a trailing slash on the resource e.g. "listMarketCatalogue/".
 This should not matter and I would have thought a prefernce for no slash would be better than requiring one.

-- The API is not consistent with itself.
+- The API is not internally consistent.
+The "listMarketBook/" takes a filter in the body, but does not supply a filter object (filter:{}) as per the other resources I am using.